The Foot and Ankle Sports Institute

 Minimally invasive surgery refers to a technique that repairs your foot or ankle problem using a tiny incision and specially designed instruments that fit through the tiny cut.

 The primary instrument is a narrow scope.
-Dr. Randall uses an arthroscope for joint surgery and an endoscope for minimally invasive procedures outside the joints.
+The Foot and Ankle Sports Institute uses an arthroscope for joint surgery and an endoscope for minimally invasive procedures outside the joints.
 Both scopes contain a light and a fiber-optic video camera that sends magnified images to a monitor.

-When repairing tissues, Dr. Randall may insert instruments through the scope or make an additional small incision to accommodate the tools needed to complete your surgery.
+When repairing tissues, The Foot and Ankle Sports Institute providers may insert instruments through the scope or make an additional small incision to accommodate the tools needed to complete your surgery.

 When would I need minimally invasive surgery?

 The initial treatment for most foot conditions follows a conservative approach.
 You may need exercises, bracing, custom insoles, or immobilization to give you a few examples.
-In some cases, Dr. Randall may recommend an injection containing steroids, platelet-rich plasma (PRP), or stem cells.
+In some cases, The Foot and Ankle Sports Institute may recommend an injection containing steroids, platelet-rich plasma (PRP), or stem cells.

 When your pain persists, or the condition gets worse, you may need surgery.
-Dr. Randall repairs most foot and ankle conditions using minimally invasive surgery, including:
+The Foot and Ankle Sports Institute repairs most foot and ankle conditions using minimally invasive surgery, including:

 - Plantar fasciitis